Finding a job as a Superyacht Stewardess

 After training as a Stewardess with Flying Fish, Rosie Jones tells her story of finding work as a Superyacht Stewardess.

-How hard was it for you finding work as a Superyacht Stewardess?
+How hard was it for you to find work as a Superyacht Stewardess?

 I found day work through contacts I made in The Crew House in Antibes.
 Day work is great to add to you CV to help get a permanent role, and also to use as references.
 To be honest, I am not 100% how I landed my first permanent role as I didn’t apply for it.
 I believe my CV was passed to the Captain by a friend of his.
 Make sure you share your CV with as many people as possible, as you never know where it might end up.